 Our Project

 The Trust was founded to promote the preservation, conservation, public education and sustainable management of threatened species by developing a world-class wildlife hospital in a global biodiversity hotspot and site of international importance.
 Project WellBird is a conservation initiative focused on capacity building, to facilitate a critical environmental and community service to aid at-risk species and address animal welfare, e.g. seabirds.
 A wildlife centre in Kaikōura is an urgent commitment to species preservation and a brighter future for the region’s environment.
 The centre will support wildlife health by providing expert care, offsetting population declines, mitigating human impacts, and acting as a beacon of hope.
 The Trust was granted $87,998.00 by the NZ Lotteries Commission to facilitate a feasibility study.
-The Trust is currently under way with Stage 1 as an interim phase.
+The Trust is currently under way with Stage 1.

-Stage 1 | $250,000
+Stage 1 | Modular Wildlife Units | $350K

 Wildlife Hospital